-Their staff are also really friendly and welcoming and if you wanted to take your visit to the next level, there are plenty of awesome workshops like cooking classes.
+Their staff is also really friendly and welcoming and if you wanted to take your visit to the next level, there are plenty of awesome workshops like cooking classes.

 The famous Cafe Clock Camel Burger!

-The reason why most travellers visit Cafe Clock is because they want to try some camel meat in Morocco.
+The reason why most travellers visit Cafe Clock is that they want to try some camel meat in Morocco.

 And where better than to try it here as a tasty burger with some fries?
-That’s right, Cafe Clock serve up a camel burger on their menu!
+That’s right, Cafe Clock serves up a camel burger on their menu!